 La Liga 2017 Preview

-Real Madrid sits atop the La Liga ladder after 12 rounds with nine wins and three draws, meaning they are undefeated so far this season, but when it comes to the Madrid Derby in recent years, Atletico have the wood on their Real counterparts, winning four and drawing two from the last six outings.
-Real were comfortable 3-0 winners over Leganes in the previous round, highlighted by a brilliant double from Gareth Bale.
-They hold a two point lead on the table ahead of Barcelona.
+Real Madrid sits atop the La Liga ladder after 31 rounds with twenty-two wins, six draws and just the two defeats, but when it comes to the Madrid Derby in recent years, Atletico have the wood on their Real counterparts, winning four and drawing three with one loss in the last eight outings.
+The lone loss coming during the Derby this past November, when Real were comfortable 3-0 winners over Atletico courtesy of Cristiano Ronaldo‘s brilliant hat-trick.

 Live 2017 La Liga TV Times

 Mon, May 22: Atletico v Athletic at 12.40am (beIN 2)

 Mon, May 22: Barcelona v Eibar at 3.55am (beIN 2)